Earnest-Labs/aws-sts/README.md

-# AWS STS Token Generator
+# AWS STS Token Generator2

 Single Sign on within AWS removes the ability to generate long-lived access tokens for AWS.
 Instead, the [Amazon Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) is used to generate